PhilipYip1988/python-tutorials/011_classes/readme.md

 ![img_013](./images/img_013.png)

-The string method count also returns an instance of the integer class:
+The string function count also returns an instance of the integer class:

 ```
 word1.count("l")